Infinite temperature at zero energy: Discussion

 \section{Discussion}

-We have introduced two families of solvable models: a local many-body variant of the Feynman-Kitaev clock (\FKclock{}) with periodic boundary conditions, and a class of Floquet circuits based on linear feedback shift registers (LFSRs).
-The former provides a way of embedding \qestates{} throughout the spectrum of a static local Hamiltonian, while the latter provides an analytically tractable instance of ETH-obeying many-body \qestates{}.
-Using the LFSR circuits in the periodic \FKclock{} construction, we obtain a one-dimensional Hamiltonian where all but a vanishing fraction of eigenstates are provably volume law entangled.
+We have introduced two families of solvable models: a local many-body variant of the Feynman-Kitaev clock (FK clock) with periodic boundary conditions, and a class of Floquet circuits based on linear feedback shift registers (LFSRs).
+The former provides a way of embedding Floquet states throughout the spectrum of a static local Hamiltonian, while the latter provides an analytically tractable instance of ETH-obeying many-body Floquet states.
+Using the LFSR circuits in the periodic FK clock construction, we obtain a one-dimensional Hamiltonian where all but a vanishing fraction of eigenstates are provably volume law entangled.
 The volume law scaling of entanglement can be realized by the ground state, and applies to arbitrary intervals of up to one half the global system size.

+Both classes of models we introduced are valuable as exactly-solvable counterexamples or edge-cases for conventional lore regarding the behavior of entanglement in many-body systems.

+First, the periodic FK clock Hamiltonians give rise to a qualitatively new type of area-law violation in local one-dimensional models.
+While other examples of volume-law entangled ground states in one dimension are known~\cite{Gottesman2010entanglementvsgap,Irani2010groundstateentanglement,Bravyi2012criticality,Movassagh2016supercritical,Zhang2017extensive,Salberger2018fredkin}, they display a special ``rainbow-like'' entanglement structure~\cite{Alexander2019rainbowtn}, such that not all subsystems actually obey the volume law.
+The eigenstates of the FK clock model, being descendants of Floquet states, have an entanglement structure much more similar to that of infinite-temperature eigenstates, where all subsystems obey the volume law.